suncoast-devs/handbook/lessons/cs-classes/index.md

 ## Default values

 We can also define a property to have a default value.
-If we wanted our `Employee` to track the date their information was cerated, we could add a `CreatedAt` property.
+If we wanted our `Employee` to track the date their information was created, we could add a `CreatedAt` property.
 However, the developer would have to remember to give it a valid value each time we used `new Employee`

-We can address this by defining a default value, in this case the value of `DateTime.now` which will be the current time when the object is created.
+We can address this by defining a default value, in this case the value of `DateTime.Now` which will be the current time when the object is created.

 We could default other properties such as `Salary`, or `Department` as long as the default value we give is compatible with the data type.